Blindshooter/youtube-qa-v2/README.md

-# youtube-summary
+# youtube-qa-v2
-Generate summary of youtube video and chat with it
+This is v2 of the repository that allows you to generate summary and chat with your vido

-UPDATE - chat_input function is not supported inside of the tab by streamlit.
-Will come back to it, when it is supported.